Released on September 2, 2021

 How do I install a VPN on my home router?

 - Check if your existing router is compatible with ExpressVPN.
-If so, you can install our app in your router.
+If so, you can install our firmware on your router.

 - If it’s not, you can buy a compatible router and then install ExpressVPN on it.